 Nevertheless, her perception of yoga as a way of life turned into a new direction when she met Vinay Kumar (Prana Vashya Yoga Shala) in Mysore in 2015.
 Vinay helped her to understand that yoga is not only about physical practice, but it has much more to offer.
 It allowed her to finally open her eyes to see things in a new light.
 She found new inspiration and motivation to practice and delve deeper into subtler elements of yoga (pranayama and further).
 Ever since then, she has been returning to continue learning, and eventually also became certified to teach prana vashya yoga, the system of yoga discovered by Vinay.
 Later on, Vinay also authorised her to prepare and recommend practicioners for his teacher traning (with a right to grant them “a permission letter“).

-She will be forever grateful to all her teachers for sharing the living tradition with her, since without them, there would be nothing.
-In addition to Vinay Kumar, her current teachers are also: Ranjini Koushik (chanting & music), Vigneshwar Bhat (vedic scholar), Gabriela Juhásová (Sanskrit), and Matsyendranath (nath).
+She will be forever grateful to all her teachers for sharing the living tradition with her.
+In addition to Vinay Kumar, her teachers are also: traditional Indian musician and singer Ranjini Koushik (Sanskrit chanting), vedic scholar Vigneshwar Bhat (vedic chanting, philosophy), Gabriela Juhásová (Sanskrit), and sadhu Matsyendranath (meditation).